Caroline Garcia: 2021: Loss of form, out of top 70

 Garcia started her 2021 season at the first edition of the Gippsland Trophy.
 Seeded 12th, she reached the third round where she lost to seventh seed and eventual champion, Elise Mertens.
 At the Australian Open, she was defeated in the second round by third seed, 2019 champion, and eventual champion, Naomi Osaka.
 Seeded 10th at the first edition of the Phillip Island Trophy, she was eliminated in the first round by Misaki Doi.
 In Adelaide, she was beaten in her first-round match by Anastasija Sevastova.

 Seeded third at the Lyon Open, Garcia lost in the second round to qualifier and eventual finalist, Viktorija Golubic.
-At the Dubai Tennis Championships, she beat Angelique Kerber in the first round.
+At the Dubai Championships, she beat Angelique Kerber in the first round.
 She was defeated in the third round by tenth seed Elise Mertens.
 In Miami, she faced third seed Simona Halep in the second round.
 She pushed Halep to three sets but ended up losing the match.

 In May 2021, Garcia announced her new coach as Gabriel Urpí, thus ending a partnership with her father and long-time coach Louis-Paul Garcia.
 She started her clay-court season at the Italian Open.
 She was eliminated in the second round by Veronika Kudermetova.
 Seeded eighth at the first edition of the Emilia-Romagna Open in Parma, she reached the quarterfinals where she was beaten by Kateřina Siniaková.
 At the Internationaux de Strasbourg, she lost in the second round to fifth seed and eventual champion, Barbora Krejčíková.
-At Roland Garros, she beat last year quarterfinalist, Laura Siegemund, in the first round.
+At French Open, she beat last year quarterfinalist Laura Siegemund, in the first round.
 She was defeated in the second round by Polona Hercog.

 Kicking off her grass-court season at the Birmingham Classic, Garcia lost in the second round to eighth seed Marie Bouzková.

 Her last match was at the Indian Wells Open in the beginning of October where she lost to Coco Gauff in the second round.
 She finished the season ranked No. 74 in the singles rankings.

 She started working with a new coach Bertrand Perret in December.